 How to make buckeye fudge

 Since there's no baking involved, this is a quick and easy recipe to assemble.
-Take into account the time it takes for both layers to settle and dry.
+Consider the time it takes for both layers to settle and dry.

 Peanut butter layer